orchestral/toolkit-docs/src/testbench/commander.md

 ```
 ./vendor/bin/testbench passport:install
 ```

+Both commands allows you to setup the testing environment where before you only able to setup manually on every `TestCase::setUp()`.

 In order for the `testbench` command to understand any required service providers or environment variables to be used when executing the "artisan" command you need to add the following `testbench.yaml` file on the project root directory.